cusp-london/cusp-london.github.io/partnerships.md

 *Raphael Canty, 2020–21 alumnus, first employed at WSP in London and now with TfL*
 <br>

-CUSP London hosts the Autumn PhD Conference with internal and external participants from across the UK.
+CUSP London hosts an Autumn PhD Conference with both internal King's participants and particpants from collaborators across the UK.

 ## More Information